BartBruininks/mdvcontainment/README.md

 ![cylinder_containment](https://github.com/BartBruininks/mdvcontainment/assets/1488903/da3d8cdb-682f-4fe3-b7dc-bced188b390d)

 **Figure 3 | A periodic hollow cylinder in solution**.
 The cylinder (seg.
-1) splits the solution into two segments, the solid cylinder inside the hollow cylinder (seg. -1), and all of the space outside of the cylinder (seg. -2).
+1) splits the solution into two segments (seg. -2, -1), the solid cylinder inside the hollow cylinder (seg. -1), and all of the space outside of the cylinder (seg. -2).
 This results in the following containment graph {[-2, [1, -1]]}.
 Any complex configuration of periodic objects is supported by this algorithm in a robust manner.

 $~$